Discover Luxembourg-Ville : The districts of Luxembourg-City

 Station, Hollerich and Bonnevoie

-In the south and south-east of the capital, the districts of Hollerich and Bonnevoie surround the Gare district on both sides.
-This is the most densely populated area of the city.
-The residential buildings are followed by shops and administrations.
-These are undoubtedly the most popular and cosmopolitan districts of the city!
-Rents are lower here than in the centre or in the residential areas of Merl and Belair in the west of the city.
-Near the railway line, in the rue de Bonnevoie, the famous rotundas, which date from the end of the 19th century, are among the curiosities of the Bonnevoie district.
-Listed as historical monuments, they were restored in 2007.
-The rue de Hollerich, which is known for its numerous cafés and bars, runs parallel and next to the rue de l'Aciérie.
+To the south and south-east of the capital, the Hollerich and Bonnevoie districts surround the Gare district on either side.
+This is the city's most densely populated area.
+Residential buildings are followed by commercial and administrative buildings.
+These are undoubtedly the city's most popular and cosmopolitan neighborhoods!
+Rents here are lower than in the city center or in the residential areas of Merl and Belair to the west of the city.
+Near the railroad line, on rue de Bonnevoie, the famous rotundas, dating from the late 19th century, are among the curiosities of the Bonnevoie district.
+Listed as historic monuments, they were restored in 2007.
+Rue de Hollerich, known for its many cafés and bars, runs parallel and adjacent to Rue de l'Aciérie.